-By default, at power up the LCD shows the pointing display.
+By default, the antenna pointing mode is bypassed for the Hughes 9203 because its antenna has an omni-directional radiation pattern.
+If desired, the user can disable the antenna pointing bypass.
+In this configuration the LCD shows the pointing display after power up.
 The upper line alternates between "Pointing" and the compass bearing and elevation angle of the closest satellite.
 In the picture below, the satellite bearing is South-South East (SSE) and the elevation angle to the satellite is 46 degrees.

-The lower line displays the received signal quality, expressed as a number in tenths of a dB.
-In pointing mode typical values are 52.0 to 55.0.
+The lower line displays the received signal strength, expressed as a number in dB.
+In pointing mode typical values are 43 to 47.
 The higher dB value that you can get, the better.